aboublini/flow_thesis/README.md

   overall perception and preferences, regarding the design of a digital product.
 The study was conducted through a questionnaire survey and the respondents who participated in it, consisted of 122 women and 106 men in Greece. <br/>
   At first, participants had to interact with three versions (male, female, and neutral) of a productivity app that I developed in React JS and then answer the questionnaires, expressing their personal opinion on the design aspect of each version.
-Then, the data were analyzed in a
+Then, the data was analyzed in a
   Jupyter notebook using Python and utilizing various data analytic libraries and statistical analysis methods, such as Welch’s t-test and Pearson’s chi-square test.
 </p>